Understanding Bayesian Thinking for Industrial Applications

 Low ESS means poor mixing or autocorrelation.
 Good ESS is typically > 200 per parameter.

-The most efficient way to check convergence numerically is using the ArviZ summary function, specifically asking for the diagnostics:
+The most efficient way to check convergence numerically is using the ArviZ summary function, specifically asking for the diagnostics az.summary(trace, kind="diagnostics").
+Alternatively, az.plot_trace(trace) can be used to get a visual sense of convergence.

-This table immediately tells us the model is reliable and ready for analysis:
+This table immediately indicates that the model is reliable and ready for analysis

 (R_hat = 1.0,Goal Achieved): Since R_hat is exactly 1.0, this confirms that the four independent MCMC chains have fully converged and agree on the shape of the posterior distribution.
 The model is reliable.